gdbroman/broman.blog/posts/thing-in-itself.md

 category: 'stories'
 ---

-Friedrich had been having trouble with finding ground under foot lately, so in a last attempt to restore some sanity he called up an old friend for advice.
+Friedrich had been having trouble with finding ground underfoot lately, so in a last attempt to restore some sanity he called up an old friend for advice.

 BUDDHA: _Yes, this is Buddhahood?_